-Severance pay is usually included within a severance package.
-This term refers to the pay and benefits that an employee may be entitled to upon termination of employment.
+Severance pay is usually included in a standard severance package.
+This term refers to the pay and benefits that you may be entitled to upon termination of employment.
 Some of these benefits may include

 - pay for untaken vacation time,